Salazar-99/clusty-dusty/README.md

 - Vagrant (for testing only)
   - Configure access to test machines in ~/.ssh/config using `vagrant ssh-config` output
 - GitHub user with repo access
-  - Personal Access Token set as GITHUB_TOKEN env variable
+  - Personal Access Token set as GITHUB_TOKEN env variable on orchestration machine

 ## FluxCD Flow
-- Run Flux bootstrap command to start flux and point it at this repo
+- Run Flux bootstrap task
-- Create a Kustomization resource which consumes the `kustomization.yaml` file in `/flux/charts/meta` in this repo
+- Flux configures itself by looking in the `flux/flux-system/flux-system` directory
-- This file installs the `HelmRelease` resources which then reconcile all of the charts in `flux/charts`
+- Flux automatically detects and applies the resources in the `flux/flux-system/helm` which kickoff installation of the Helm charts in `flux/charts`
+- To add a new charts, add it's source to `flux/charts` and add a corresponding `HelmRelease` resource in `flux/flux-system/helm`